Wave Propagation in Underwater Acoustic Waveguides with Rough Boundaries: Introduction

 \section{Introduction}

-Acoustic wave propagation in shallow-water waveguides has been studied for a long time because of its numerous domains of applications.
+Acoustic wave propagation in waveguides has been studied for a long time because of its numerous domains of applications.
 One of the most important application is submarine detection with active or passive sonars, but it can also be used in underwater communication, mines or archaeological artifacts detection, and to study the ocean's structure or ocean biology.
-Shallow-water environments are used to model acoustic propagation media such as a continental shelves, but these environments are very complex media because of indices of refraction with spatial and time dependences.
-However, the sound speed in water, which is about $1500$m/s, is sufficiently large with respect to the motions of water masses that we can consider this medium as being time independent.
+Underwater acoustic waveguide are used to model acoustic wave propagation media such as a continental shelves.
+These environments are very complex media because of indices of refraction with spatial and time dependences.
+However, the sound speed in water, which is about $1500$m/s, is sufficiently large with respect to the motions of water masses so that we can consider this medium as being time independent.
 Moreover, the presence of small spatial inhomogeneities in the water, heave or the ocean bottom roughness can induce significant effects over large propagation distances.

-The effects of random boundaries has been studied in many physical setups.
-For instance, in fluid mechanics, fluid flows in a medium with random boundaries has been studied in \cite{basson}, for shallow-water wave propagation with a free surface or a random depth has been studied in \cite{dya,garniernach}, and also in wave propagation in underwater acoustics with a perturbed sea surface \cite{dozier, kuperman, kuperman2, kuttler}.
-In \cite{kuperman} the author proposes new deterministic boundary conditions of Robin's type at the surface of the ocean using an expansion of the acoustic field at the water-air interface.
-These new boundary conditions are used in \cite{kuperman2} to study wave propagation in a shallow-water waveguide with a free random surface.
-In \cite{dozier, kuttler} the authors use a conformal transformation of the perturbed domain to study the propagation problem.
-However, in both cases, the authors observe an attenuation and a phase modulation of the transmitted signal caused by the perturbations of the propagation medium.